Keeping Recovery Points

 Answer

-1. Retain the specified number of last recovery points: After the specified number of recovery points in the backup repository is exceeded, the oldest recovery point is deleted.
+1. Retain the specified number of last recovery points: Once the number of recovery points exceeds the configured value, the oldest recovery point is deleted.

-3. Make new recovery points immutable: This option sets an immutability flag on new recovery points, preventing their deletion or modification for a specified period of time.
+3. Make new recovery points immutable: Immutability prevents deletion or modification of new recovery points for a specified period.

 Note

-You can manually configure the recovery points retention by viewing the backup details on the Settings > Repositories page.
-Select one of the following options:
+You can manually configure recovery point retention on the Settings > Repositories page.
+The following options are available:

 • Use job retention: This option enables a job-specific retention policy for the recovery point.